Professor Brendan Stone

 email : firstname.lastname@example.org

 I was awarded a Chair in January 2013 for my work in the areas of social and civic engagement, teaching innovation and excellence, leadership in widening participation, and my work in equality and diversity particularly in the fields of disability and mental health.
-I am the founder and co-director of the University’s Storying Sheffield project, and a co-founder of the Sheffield Arts and Wellbeing Network.
-I’m also Director of Learning and Teaching for the Engaged Curriculum; the academic lead for the Engaged University (Health and Wellbeing); and a member of Medical Humanities Sheffield.
-I’m a Senior Fellow of the Institute for Mental Health, and a National Teaching Fellow of the Higher Education Academy.
+I am the founder and co-director of the University's Storying Sheffield project (www.storyingsheffield.com) and a Director of Sheffield Flourish (https://sheffieldflourish.co.uk), a mental health charity which frequently works with Universities and the NHS.
+I'm a member of Medical Humanities Sheffield, a Senior Fellow of the Institute for Mental Health, a National Teaching Fellow of the Higher Education Academy, and a Senate Fellowship Award winner at the University of Sheffield.
+In 2017 I was honoured to win the Academic and Health Science Network's Excellence in Patient Experience award for my work with people living with mental illness.

 My route into working in academia has been a slightly unconventional one.
 I left school at 16 with few qualifications, and returned to education in my mid-thirties on a university access course.

-I have also designed and led courses in dystopian literature; medicine and narrative ethics; user perspectives in social work; the novella and the uncanny; trauma, identity and narrative.
+I have also designed and led courses in dystopian literature; medicine and narrative ethics; user perspectives in social work; and the novella and the uncanny.

 In 2012 I was awarded a Higher Education Academy National Teaching Fellowship for excellence in learning and teaching.
 I have also been awarded a University of Sheffield Senate Award for Excellence in Learning and Teaching.

-My academic work often involves me in working with users of mental health services.
-I am currently working with a range of initiatives in which service-users are supported in using creative arts and digital media to explore and communicate their experience and influence healthcare policy and practice.
+My work for the University and for the NHS often involves me in working with and alongside users of mental health services.
+I am particularly keen to amplify the knowledge and insights of service-users to help shape strategy and practice in health and social care, and also in fields such as welfare rights and the criminal justice system.
 I am always keen to hear from individuals, groups, or organisations who want to develop similar or related work.
 I am a long-time mental health service-user myself, and have a strong commitment to the rights and empowerment of individuals using mental health services and/or living with mental distress.

 Gregg Rawlings, 'A randomised controlled trial to investigate if Focused Expressive Writing reduced symptoms in patients with epilepsy and Non-Epileptic Attack Disorder' (Interdisciplinary PhD co-located between School of English and School of Medicine Dentistry and Health, TuOS)